EquilibriaCC/open-equilibria/README.md

-# OpenMonero - a fully open sourced implementation of MyMonero backend
+# OpenEquilibria - a fully open sourced implementation of MyMonero backend for Equilibria

 In this example [restbed](https://github.com/Corvusoft/restbed/) is used to demonstrate how to provide Monero related JSON REST service.
 For this purpose, a service called Open Monero was developed.

-OpenMonero is an open source implementation of backend of https://mymonero.com/.
+OpenEquilibria is an open source implementation of backend of https://mymonero.com/.
 The frontend, which includes HTML, CSS, JavaScript, was adapted from (and originally developed by) https://mymonero.com/.